 Wait, there’s more: Is the vegan lifestyle just food and clothing?

 Nope!
 It goes further than that.
 Did you know you this extends to skincare too?

 Back to the vocab lesson for a second – Cruelty Free refers to products that haven’t harmed animals in their process.
 Vegans won’t buy cosmetics or products that have been tested on animals, opting for cruelty-free or vegan (products not including animal products like milk) instead.

 These aren’t as hard to come by as you might think.
 Non-profit organisations, including Choose Cruelty Free, actively campaign against animal testing and provide consumers with a help list of Cruelty Free vegan products sold in Australia.

 Going on a date with a vegan?
 Best friend just make the switch?
 Not sure where to take them?
 A little tip, you’re unlikely to see a vegan visiting a zoo, aquarium, racetrack, or safari park.
 Vegans support animals being in their natural habitat, not enclosed for our entertainment and profit.
 The exception – animal rescue centres!

 Not a vegan, but thought about becoming one?
 Do you think that there are a lot of changes to make to your current lifestyle?
 Fear not.

 Many vegans begin their lifestyle change through their dietary choices.
 From there, if you ultimately embrace a full vegan lifestyle, other changes may unfold naturally – just like our own Brekky menu, which became 100% vegan in March 2018.

 A great first place to start?
-Pop in and taste the plant-based innovations from Beyond Meat, we’ve got the Beyond Burger and Beyond Sausage for all you plant-based food lovers out there.
+Find your closest location and taste the plant-based innovations from Beyond Meat, we’ve got the Beyond Burger and Beyond Sausage for all you plant-based food lovers out there.
 Both look, cook and taste just like real meat, the catch?
 They’re 100% vegan!